SuiCraftTeam/Sui-dApp-Kit-Vue/README.md

 ## ✨ Features

-* Fully typed
+* Fully typed.
-* API is quite similar to official Sui dApp Kit.
-* Lables and styles of components can be customized.
+* Automatic wallet state management.
+* Components with customizable style and text.
+* Signing messages and committing transactions only takes a few lines of code.

 ## 📦 Install